Douglas--Rachford Splitting and ADMM for Pathological Convex Optimization

 \section{Conclusion}

 In this paper, we analyzed DRS and ADMM under pathologies.
-With some caveats, DRS and ADMM works when strong duality holds.
+We show that when strong duality holds, the iterates of DRS and ADMM are approximately feasible and approximately optimal in the sense discussed in Sections \ref{ss:interpretation} and \ref{ss:admm-interpretation}.
 Furthermore, we conjectured that DRS necessarily fails when strong duality fails, and we provided empirical evidence supporting this conjecture.

 As discussed in Section~\ref{ss:sd-fail}, DRS exhibits an interesting behavior in the absence of strong duality, and we do not have an explanation for it.
 Analyzing this phenomenon and addressing the conjecture is an interesting direction of future research.